 An important part of the Bridging Gaps experience is that we really get to know YOU.

-From the starting point, right through to the end of your adventure, you will be supported and guided by Lucie and Julian.
-We will work closely to help you create your ideal experience before you arrive, and then we will be the first faces you see when you land in Cape Town.
-We will accompany you to your first day of work, and throughout your trip would be delighted to show you the hidden gems of the City!
+From the starting point, right through to the end of your Cape Town adventure, you will be supported and guided by the Bridging Gaps team.
+We will work closely to help you create your ideal experience before you arrive, and will always be on hand to give you placement advice, provide guidance on things to do in the city, arrange appointments or help you overcome any challenges you might have.

 At Bridging Gaps we focus on the one destination we are most zealous about, Cape Town.
 We have extensive local knowledge, and one of the fundamental reasons we started these programmes, was to share our passion and enable visitors to experience the beauty, depth and infectious soul of the City.
-We both live centrally so are never far away, and pride ourselves in the seamless 24 hour on the ground support we provide to all our participants.
+We all live centrally so are never far away, and pride ourselves in the seamless 24 hour support we provide to all our participants.

-Not only do we offer a variety of exciting programme opportunities, we also help you plan and arrange every other aspect of your Cape Town adventure.
-We will assist you with all your pre-trip preparations, plan and book your accommodation and transport, and help create your ideal personal itinerary by exploring the different tours and activities the City has to offer.
-We also organise great weekly events for all our participants to join, and we do our best to ensure affordability for every aspect of your trip.
-(Concierge only)
+Not only do we offer a wide variety of exciting programme opportunities, we also help you plan and arrange every other aspect of your South African adventure.
+We will assist you with all your pre-trip preparations, plan and book your accommodation and transport, and help create your ideal customized itinerary by exploring the different tours and activities the city has to offer.
+We also organise great social events for all our participants to join, and we do our best to ensure affordability for every aspect of your trip.